edgelesssys/marblerun.sh/content/docs/reference/cli.md

 * ### `get`

-  Retrieves the signature of an uploaded manifest.
-This allows a user to verify what manifest is running on the coordinator.
+  Retrieves the manifest and signature from the Marblerun coordinator.
+  This allows a user to verify what configuration is running on the coordinator.

+  Using the `display-update` flag, users can generate a manifest, including all applied updates up to that point.

   **Usage**